With a combination of a small number of people + software + servers and robots.

 In addition, I'm hitting home runs during practice and swinging at home in order to get into games in the minors.

-You swing and think about it hundreds of thousands of times, and accumulate small results, and one day, if you're lucky, you'll hit under 30% in a major league game.
+You have to swing a hundred thousand times, think about it, and accumulate small results, and one day, if you're lucky, you'll hit under 30% in a major league game.

 Do you pretend to be a deal maker?